Desert Foot Race - KALAHARI AUGRABIES EXTREME MARATHON

 - Check points during the event are approximately 8 to 10 km apart.
 Each participant receives 1.5 litres of water at each check point.

-- Each participant receives 4.5 litres at the finish camp each day.
-This 4.5 litres is also for filling water bottles the next morning from the start to Check Point 1.
+- Each participant receives 5 litres at the finish camp each day.
+This 5 litres is also for filling water bottles the next morning from the start to Check Point 1. it is a desert race.
+As it can become quite hot during the day, the organisers advise participants to have a spare bottle of water with them.
+Thus, an additional 300 to 500ml spare water in between check points can make a difference.

-- Up to 1 litre of hot, boiled water for cooking is allocated per participant who needs to exchange the same amount of their bottled water for hot water.
+- Participants get up to 1 litre of hot, boiled water for cooking at the daily overnight camp.
+This forms part of their 5 litres water allocation.

-- An additional 4.5 litres is supplied for the rest day.
+- In addition, 5 litres is also supplied for the rest day.

 - This is the only water that will be supplied to participants.